RTKno1/Hello-World/README.md

 # Hello-World
-hi. i like to play minecraft and code.
+hi. i like to play minecraft and code. this is my life.